Why do an Extended Project Qualification (EPQ)?

 What is an EPQ?

-The Extended Project Qualification (EPQ) is a Level 3 course which is taken alongside A Levels.
+The Extended Project Qualification (EPQ) is a Level 3 course which can be taken alongside A Levels.
 You’ll be required to complete a project on a topic of your choice.
 The project can be in the form of an essay or report or an artifact e.g. a musical composition, piece of artwork or dramatic project (although these must be backed up with a written report).
 Depending on the grade you achieve, you can gain between 8 - 28 UCAS points.

 Why should you complete an EPQ?